Local Government Areas in Adamawa State and their Headquarters

 Adamawa State is a diverse and economically significant state in northeastern Nigeria.
 With 21 Local Government Areas, it plays a key role in agriculture, trade, and tourism.
 Its capital, Yola, continues to grow as a center for governance, commerce, and education.

-Questions and Answers on the local government areas in Adamawa state
+Questions and Answers on Adamawa state

 1. How many Local Government Areas are there in Adamawa State?